 2) Central Cemetery Friedrichsfelde – “The Socialist Cemetery“

-This massive cemetery in Berlin’s Lichtenberg is home to well-known socialists, anti-fascists, and communists, including Rosa Luxemberg, Käthe Kollwitz, as well as the co-founder of the Social Democratic Party (SPD), Wilhelm Liebknecht.
+This massive cemetery in Berlin’s Lichtenberg is home to well-known socialists, anti-fascists, and communists, including Rosa Luxemburg, Käthe Kollwitz, as well as the co-founder of the Social Democratic Party (SPD), Wilhelm Liebknecht.
 A visit to Central Cemetery Friedsrichfelde provides a fascinating glimpse into the city’s history.
 Signs direct you on self-guided tours of the park, where you can take in a number of memorials like the Monument to the Revolution, as well as the burial places of prominent figures from the worker’s movement.
-Head to the other end of the cemetery where you can view beautifully ageing ornate headstones, tombs, and even a shrine (Kolumbarium) hidden on a small hill surrounded by trees.
+Head to the other end of the cemetery where you can view beautifully aging ornate headstones, tombs, and even a shrine (Kolumbarium) hidden on a small hill surrounded by trees.

 My bonus tip!
 Head to the community/allotment garden (Kleingarten) located next to the cemetery and visit their restaurant (that they affectionately call the “clubhouse”).
 Open year-round, they serve up a very delicious and hearty Schnitzel dish.
 They also offer yummy asparagus dishes during Spargel season.

 Address: Gudrunstr.
 20, 10365 Berlin